UweTrottmann/MovieTracker/README.md

 The repository is made up of three main development branches: master (stable), beta and dev.

 * **master** has the latest stable code, its tags are released as the stable version.
-* **beta** is somewhat stable and contains new features early.
-Its tags are released as beta.
 * **dev** includes the latest unstable code, no releases are made of it.

 Contributing